SAP-archive/cloud-sdk-ios-samples/README.md

 Some apps may require further configuration steps and have more dependencies that are listed in the readme files of each app.

+# Known Issues
+We are not aware of general problems.
+If any sample comes with limitations or cases not considered in the sample, they are listed in the sample app readme itself.

+In case you cannot compile the sample projects and see errors like `Module compiled with Swift 4.2.1 cannot be imported by the Swift 5.0 compiler` you are using incompatible versions of Xcode and the SDK for iOS.
+Please check the requirements on the SDK download page again - we list the exact version of Xcode required to be used with each SDK version there.

 # How to obtain support
 If you have questions or feedback, please visit the [SAP Community Forum](https://answers.sap.com/tags/73554900100800000743) on the SAP Cloud Platform SDK for iOS.